BarryThePirate/FishtankLiveExtended/README.md

 ## Admin Messages
  - Logs the system messages that appear at the bottom of the screen when an admin manually sends a message or when the system automatically displays one
+ - Logs are seen under FTL Extended Settings
  - Settings to exclude many of the automatic system message types

 ## Staff Messages
-Logs chat message from staff members that have the staff message styling and the staff picture as their profile picture.
+ - Logs chat message from staff members that have the staff message styling and the staff picture as their profile picture
+ - Logs are seen under FTL Extended Settings

 ## Clickable Zones
 Untested and experimental.